yanchenko-igor/dhh-system-engineering/README.md

 ## Examples

-- [base](terraform/aws/examples/base): A good starting point with a VPC and related resources, SSH bastion, some default security groups and S3 bucket for Terraform state.
+- [base](terraform/aws/examples/base): A good Terraform starting point with a VPC and related resources, SSH bastion, some default security groups and S3 bucket for Terraform state.
-- [kubernetes](terraform/aws/examples/kubernetes): Same as `base` example but with shared kubernetes resources and 2 kubernetes clusters added.
+- [kubernetes](https://github.com/FutureSharks/tf-kops-cluster/tree/master/example): A complete Terraform example with VPC resources and 2 Kubernetes clusters.

 ## Kubernetes Examples